-This document summarizes the MWRD's 2021-2025 Strategic Plan.
+The following pages summarize the MWRD's 2021-2025 Strategic Plan.
 It includes an overview of the MWRD and the community it serves; the MWRD's mission, vision, and values; the overarching strategic goals that will guide the MWRD over the next five years; and strategies to achieve each of those goals.
 Each strategy is supported by an internal action plan that includes specific initiatives, activities, and timeframes that will be tracked throughout the implementation of the Strategic Plan.